 The DIY Housebuilders Scheme says you can reclaim VAT from HMRC if you are:

-The important thing is that your project aims to create a new, habitable property in its own right.
+The important thing is your project aims to create a new, habitable property in its own right.
 This means buildings like loft conversions, annexes and extensions aren’t included.

 Bear in mind too that some planning stipulations may make your project ineligible for a VAT reclaim, especially if there are restrictions on use or occupancy.
 The point is that the finished result must be a home for yourself and/or your family, and HMRC will likely want to see evidence of this.

-You’ll only be able to claim the refund once, and you must make sure you submit your claim within 3 months of the building works being completed.
+You’ll only be able to claim the refund once, and you must make sure you submit your claim within 6 months of the building works being completed.
 HMRC will usually write to you within 6 weeks with information about when the claim will be paid if you’re successful.

 You’ll need to submit evidence which supports your VAT claim for your new-build property, and these should be the original documents.
 They should also be addressed to you, so include an explanation for any that aren’t.